-Legal and accounting fees were \$0.5 million in the period, a decrease of -19.5% compared to \$0.7 million in the prior year period.
-The decrease is due to higher accounting and legal fees related to existing partners in the prior year (including the Phoenix strategic process and the Kimco restructuring).
-The Corporation recognized \$0.8 million of transaction diligence costs during the three month period related to new partner Amur and ongoing transaction analysis.
+Legal and accounting fees were \$0.8 million in the period, an increase of 229.7% compared to \$0.2 million in the prior year period.
+The increase is due to additional legal work related to the Corporation's current U.S. tax structure as discussed in further detail in the income taxes section below, as well as legal fees relating to existing partners during the period.
+The Corporation recognized \$1.1 million of transaction diligence costs during the three month period related to the additional funding provided to existing partner PFGP and ongoing transaction analysis.

-For the three months ended June 30, 2019 the Corporation incurred stock-based compensation expenses of \$0.9 million (2018 - \$0.8 million) which includes: \$0.9 million (non-cash expense) for the RSU Plan expense that is to be amortized over the thirty-six month vesting period of the plan (2018 - \$0.5 million); and a nominal amount (non-cash expense) for the amortization of the fair value of outstanding stock options (2018 - \$0.3 million).
+For the three months ended September 30, 2019 the Corporation incurred non-cash stock-based compensation expenses of \$2.0 million (2018 - \$0.8 million) which includes: \$1.9 million (non-cash expense) for the RSU Plan expense that is to be amortized over the thirty-six month vesting period of the plan (2018 - \$0.5 million); and \$0.1 million (non-cash expense) for the amortization of the fair value of outstanding stock options (2018 - \$0.3 million).